Tannins in TeaWikipedia: Tannin

 James Norwood Pratt in his Tea Dictionary goes even farther, claiming that the term "tannins" is an obsolete term for the polyphenols in tea.
 He notes that the term was adopted in the 1800's, when the distinction between the polyphenols and tea and the tannic acids in oak were not well-understood.
 However, the term tannin is widely used and is an accepted scientific term; although the association between tannic acid and tea has long been viewed as a misconception, the broader class of compounds, including the polyphenols in black tea, are commonly described as tannins, even in the contemporary scientific literature.

 What types of tannins are found in tea?The tannins found in tea are called thearubigins, a class of chemicals which includes theaflavins.
 These chemicals are formed in black tea when the antioxidants inherent in green tea, called catechins, become oxidized.
 Tea does not contain any tannic acid.

-The tannins in tea are thus responsible for the antioxidant activities of black tea and other dark (oxidized) teas, including more-oxidized oolong teas.
+The tannins in tea are thus responsible for the antioxidant activities of black tea and many other dark (oxidized) teas, including more-oxidized oolong teas.
 However, these same chemicals can also have negative impacts on health; the tannins are also responsible for tea's inhibiting effect on iron absorption.

 Not all dark-colored substances in tea are tannins

 Many teas, including some oolongs, or Japanese hojicha, are roasted, giving them a dark color which superficially resembles black tea.
 These other substances have a distinct flavor and mouthfeel--as is evidenced by the much smoother flavor and lower astringency of hojicha and some roasted oolongs, relative to black teas that are similarly dark.
 Oolongs that are both oxidized and roasted can have a dark color from a combination of tannins and various other compounds formed by the roasting.

 Nutritional and health effects of tanninsTannins are a diverse class of compounds, and have diverse effects on health.
 Tannins are often considered antinutritional, as animal studies suggest they can reduce net metabolizable energy and protein digestibility.
 However, these same compounds often exhibit anti-carcinogenic and anti-mutagenic properties, probably due to their antioxidant activity.
 Tannins also have well-documented antimicrobial properties, effective against many bacteria, fungi, and viruses.